Mohammed-qahtani/Mohammed-qahtani/README.md

 <h1> Hi!
 I'm Mohammed Qahtani <br/><a

 <h2> </h2>

-I'm a sophomore materials engineering student passionate about interdisciplinary problem-solving.
-With experience in data analysis and lab work, I'm interested in connecting engineering with project management.
-I'm always open to new experiences and learning opportunities.
+I'm a sophomore materials science and engineering student passionate about interdisciplinary problem-solving.
+With experiences in data analysis and lab work, I'm interested in connecting the computational side of my skillset with materials engineering.
+More broadly, I am drawn to projects that bridge engineering and project management.
+Outside of academics, I enjoy playing volleyball, soccer, and reading.
+I'm always open to new experiences and learning opportunities!

 <h2> Blog:</h2>